-For the year ended June 30, 2017, salary and benefits increased by 1% or by \$5,396 from the prior year to \$831,181.
+For the year ended June 30, 2018, salary and benefits decreased by 21% or by \$174,111 from the prior year to \$657,070.
 Salary and benefits is comprised of cash and stock based compensation of the Company's executive and corporate administration teams.
-The minimal increase reflects salary increases to the Company's salaried employees offset by decreases in stock based compensation from the comparable prior year period.
-Included in the salary and benefits expense amount for the year ended June 30, 2017 and 2016 was a non-cash stock based compensation of \$132,845 and \$384,402, respectively.
+The decrease reflects a reduction of stock based compensation from the comparable prior year period.
+Included in the salary and benefits expense amount for the year ended June 30, 2018 and 2017 was a non-cash stock based compensation of \$19,353 and \$132,845, respectively.